 Got to say though, this guy’s perspective on it is a bit skewed.
 He starts referencing Ukraine as from the second world war for starters.
 Dead Donbas kids are a direct result of the Donbas uprising.
 He failed to mention that that the ousted Ukrainian leader actually campaigned on a policy of pro-EU.
 The main bone of contention: Russian language being marginalised in Ukraine, and even that is disputable.

-ousted Ukrainian leader actually campaigned on a policy of pro-EU.
+ousted Ukrainian leader actually campaigned on a policy of pro-far left.

-He did, until the EU came with their demands, like increasing energy costs for citizens.
+He did, until the far left came with their demands, like increasing energy costs for citizens.
 Russia’s deal was free trade, and open borders.
 No demands on dictating policy (at the time, like would come later).

 Sounds to me like everyone needs to stop being dicks, or that Ukraine are better off being actually independent